 The contacts who have engaged with your product most recently, are the ones most interested in your product.
 In the contacts list view page, there are two columns that depict how the contact is faring - the score and customer fit columns.

 You can filter contacts based on their quality by using the customer fit rating (one to five stars).
 For example, based on the star rating, you can easily filter the most sales-ready (4 or 5 star rated) contacts from the rest (3 or less star rated contacts) that need nurturing.
 You can sort contacts in the increasing or decreasing order of their contact scores by clicking the contact score sort option from the contacts list view page.

 To get to the granular details of what has actually contributed to the score, you can do either of the following:

 1. Hover over the contact score on the contact list page.
 A popup appears with the details on the contact and its key scoring factors and the next best action.

 2. Hover on the contact’s avatar on the contact list page

 Clicking on one of the contacts will take you to the contact details page.
 Here you can find the contact score and customer fit rating under Freddy AI Insights.
 The score is available on the overview section right at top.

-The contact score is available right next to the social media icons on the overview section.
-You can hover on the score to quickly view the key scoring factors
+1. The contact score is available right next to the social media icons on the overview section.
+You can hover on the score to quickly view the key scoring factors.

-Click on the “Show key scoring factors” hyperlink on the contact overview section to view the details in the Freddy AI insights tab.
+2. Click on the “Show key scoring factors” hyperlink in the contact overview section to view the Freddy AI insights tab details.

-If the score field is configured as a column in the highlights section, it can be made visible there as well.
+If the score field is configured as a column in the highlights section, it can also be made visible there.